DmitriiKorshunov/Sender/README.md

 1-st generation

 Sender module: Sender module dumps data from DHT11 and sends its to the base module.
-Options: 1) Temperature 2) Humidity Receiver module: Receiver module dumps data from sender module and shows its on the screen.
+Options: 1) Temperature 2) Humidity
 ------------------------------------------------------------------------------------